LIVE THE DREAM!

 Get Paid to Play Baseball

 In May of 1998, he spent the last of his savings on a room at the Days Inn in Waterbury, CT, for a pro tryout (comically described in the book) the following day.
 Literally at the end of the road of his pro baseball dream, Eddie was signed as a shortstop by the Waterbury Spirit of the Northeast League of Professional Baseball.
-After a month with the Spirit, he received an offer to sign with the world famous professional fastpitch softball team, “The King and his Court” by the “King of Softball,” Eddie Feigner, who had been impressed by his play during a tour of the Southeast a few months prior.
-A chance to travel North America while getting paid to play ball was too much to pass up, so he took it.
+After a month with the Spirit, he received an offer to sign with the world famous professional fastpitch softball team, “The King and his Court” by the “King of Softball,” Eddie Feigner.
+The King had been impressed by Eddie's play during a tour of the Southeast a few months prior.
+A chance to travel North America while getting paid to play ball was too much to pass up.
 For three years he toured with the court throughout the U.S., Canada and Mexico alongside some of the world’s best fastpitch softball players.

 This was the beginning of a brand new baseball adventure that’s literally taken him around the world.
 After numerous stops throughout the US, Canada, South America, and all over Europe (including a stint in the Toronto Blue Jays system), he says "I can't imagine ever looking back at one single day I spent as a pro ballplayer, and wishing I was employed doing anything else."
-Each season, the job offers just keep coming in.
+Even now, the job offers still keep coming in each season.

-Over the past several years of this journey, Eddie Aucoin has been thoroughly researching and compiling the essential information in this book through his network of contacts throughout the baseball world—including those inside of Major League Baseball.
+Over the course of several years, Eddie Aucoin thoroughly researched and compiled the essential information in this book through his network of contacts throughout the baseball world—including those inside of Major League Baseball.
 He’s sharing it with you now, in hopes that you or someone in your life can benefit, and also live the dream of getting paid to play baseball.

 Eddie Aucoin now lives in Clearwater, Florida, and has a two-year-old son, Liam Jason Aucoin.